Player Development Curriculum

 Details on ordering will be emailed to you after an offer is extended.
 Additional gear like backpacks and warmups can be ordered at: Stefan's Soccer Supply: http://www.stefanssoccer.com/

-Tryouts are generally held in June.
+Tryouts will be held July 13-20, 2020.
 See the TRYOUTS page for details.
 Pre-registration is done online.
 We suggest your player attend both sessions for their age group, so the coaches are able to fully evaluate each player.

-Team selections will be posted on the website on the dates detailed on the TRYOUTS page.
+Offers will be emailed to players and the coaches will follow up with phone calls.
 These offer dates are mandated by Wisconsin Youth Soccer so NO clubs should be making offers and accepting registrations before these dates.

 Parents will then register their child online, and a mandatory parent meeting will be held shorty after tryouts are over.